ShadyKadry/Middleware-GenAI/components/gateway/README_gateway.md

 ## Set-Up

-1. Navigate to the root of the repository (in terminal) and paste your **Google AI API Key** into the `.env` file i.e. `GEMINI_API_KEY=YOUR_API_KEY`. (otherwise the chat will not work)
+1. Navigate to the root of the repository (in terminal) and paste your **Google AI API Key** into an `.env` file i.e. `GEMINI_API_KEY=YOUR_API_KEY`. (otherwise the chat will not work)
+2. Start the middleware server dependencies by executing `docker compose up` (in terminal).
+This will start two DBs (i.e. Qdrant and Pgvector).
+Furthermore you should add `wikipedia` and `youtube_transcript` MCP servers in Docker Desktop.
-2. Start the web application by executing `uvicorn components.gateway.app.main:app --reload --host 0.0.0.0 --port 8000`in the terminal.
+3. Start the web application by executing `uvicorn components.gateway.app.main:app --reload --host 0.0.0.0 --port 8000` in the terminal.
-3. The terminal logs will display the port the application is running on. (if http://0.0.0.0:8000 doesn't work, try http://127.0.0.1:8000 or http://localhost:8000 )
+4. The terminal logs will display the port the application is running on. (if http://0.0.0.0:8000 doesn't work, try http://127.0.0.1:8000 or http://localhost:8000 )
-4. You should see a **log-in** formular.
-Log-in with user=`user` and password=`userpass`.
+5. You should see a **login** formular.
+Login with user=`user` and password=`userpass`.
-5. The available tools will be loaded (i.e. the connection to the middleware is initiated and available subset of tools retrieved that is allowed for this user/role ) which can take a couple of seconds.
+6. The available tools will be loaded (i.e. the connection to the middleware is initiated and available subset of tools retrieved that is allowed for this user/role ) which can take a couple of seconds.
-6. By (un)checking the checkboxes next to the available tools, you can control which tools will be considered for the next answer.
+7. By (un)checking the checkboxes next to the available tools, you can control which tools will be considered for the next answer.

 ---